Skip to main content

 The court's reluctance to grant attachment orders in these situations stems from the need to balance the interests of both parties.
 While protecting the applicant's rights is important, the court must also consider the potential negative impact on the respondent's business operations and financial stability.

-Attachment orders within the Netherlands can extend outside domestic borders to encompass overseas assets under specific circumstances.
+Attachment orders in the Netherlands can extend outside domestic borders to encompass overseas assets under specific circumstances.

 The Recast Brussels Regulation, which entered into force on January 10, 2015, has significantly impacted the reach of Dutch attachment orders within the European Union.
 This regulation aids the attachment of assets in EU member states through orders obtained in the Netherlands, provided that Dutch courts have jurisdiction over the proceedings on the merits.

-However, it is important to note that achieving such jurisdiction can be challenging in practice.
+However, achieving such jurisdiction can be challenging in practice.

 For assets located outside the EU, the attachment process becomes considerably more complex and is generally considered practically impossible.
 The court's jurisdiction regarding overseas assets is subject to specific regulations detailed in the sections on Jurisdiction and Competency and Grounds.